The routine continued every day. Working with Femi Omari was hectic. Most times, she stayed with him until 10 p.m when everyone would have gone.

 “They are my family, my blood,” Idara said calmly.

-The two women talked over the phone for a long time as the driver maneuvered his way and took a short cut to the office.
+The two women talked over the phone for a long time.

-When the last meetings for the day was over, Femi ordered Idara to go buy him food at Monalisa’s place.
+When the last meeting for the day was over, Femi ordered Idara to go buy him food at Monalisa’s place.

 “The driver has gone back to HCT, Mr. Femi.”